EventFahrplan/EventFahrplan/README.md

 ## History

-* The project was started as ["CampFahrplan"][campfahrplan-github] in 2011 and has been developed by [Daniel Dorau][tuxmobil-github].
-He published the app for Chaos Communication Camp and Chaos Communication Congress in the following years.
+* The project was started in 2011 as ["CampFahrplan"][campfahrplan-github] and was developed by [Daniel Dorau][tuxmobil-github].
+He released the app for the Chaos Communication Camp and the Chaos Communication Congress in the following years.
 The app served as a digital schedule for thousands of users.
 * In 2013, [Tobias Preuss][johnjohndoe-github] started contributing.
-Soon after he started to redeploy the app for other events such as FOSSGIS, FrOSCon, MRMCD and other conferences.
+Soon after he started to re-deploy the app for other events like FOSSGIS, FrOSCon, MRMCD and other conferences.
-* In August 2017 the project moved to a new location and was renamed to ["EventFahrplan"][eventfahrplan-github] to acknowledge its broader usage.
+* In August 2017 the project moved to a new location and was renamed to ["EventFahrplan"][eventfahrplan-github] to acknowledge its broader use.

 ## Funding

-In 2023 & 2024 this project was funded through the [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund
+In 2023 & 2024, this project was funded by the [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund
-established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.
+established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program, under the aegis of DG Communications Networks, Content and Technology under grant agreement No. 101069594.

 ![Logo NLnet: abstract logo of four people seen from above](gfx/nlnet-banner-160x60.png)